-The toppings for one of our pizzas included a homemade pizza sauce (such as this one), a bunch of swiss chard sauteed in olive oil with garlic and crushed red chilies, and topped with roasted cauliflower florets then feta cheese.
-(For more ideas on toppings, see a previous post here or here."
+The toppings for one of our pizzas included a homemade pizza sauce, a bunch of swiss chard sauteed in olive oil with garlic and crushed red chilies, and topped with roasted cauliflower florets then feta cheese.

-We baked it for 8-9 minutes at 525, set it on a rack while number two pizza was baking, then finished it for 2-3 more minutes.
+We baked it for 8 to 9 minutes at 525, set it on a rack while number two pizza was baking, then finished it for 2 to 3 more minutes.
 The results were fantastic.

 We made and divided the dough, but, instead of refrigerating it, simply let it rise covered with plastic wrap, for about three hours at room temp.